YOUR BOOK PROPOSAL

 email support (M - F)

-This package offers guidance through each section of a professional book proposal, with editorial feedback, accountability, and the emotional support you need to carry you through any times of difficulty or doubt.
+With this package I guide you through the purpose of each section of a book proposal, and help you write yours to a professional standard, with feedback, accountability, and the emotional support you need to carry you through any difficulties or doubt.

-* This service is only open to those who have completed my previous program, Your Book Skeleton.
+* Note: This service is only open to those who have completed my previous program, Your Story Spine.